dapplo/Dapplo.Addons/README.md

 =====================
 Work in progress

-- Documentation can be found [here](http://www.dapplo.net/blocks/Dapplo.Addons) (later!!)
+- Documentation will be made availabe [here](http://www.dapplo.net/blocks/Dapplo.Addons) when the automated build is ready.
 - Current build status: [![Build status](https://ci.appveyor.com/api/projects/status/bem7losuu07ywvyr?svg=true)](https://ci.appveyor.com/project/dapplo/dapplo-addons)
 - Coverage Status: [![Coverage Status](https://coveralls.io/repos/github/dapplo/Dapplo.Addons/badge.svg?branch=master)](https://coveralls.io/github/dapplo/Dapplo.Addons?branch=master)
 - NuGet package: [![NuGet package](https://badge.fury.io/nu/Dapplo.Addons.svg)](https://badge.fury.io/nu/Dapplo.Addons)

 This library can be used to host addons in your application, or make addons for your application.

+Dapplo.Addons tries to abstract the complexibility of loading assemblies in the .NET Framework.
+This combined with dependency injection, using Autofac, makes a good solution for addons.

+This project was mainly created for Greenshot, to remove the complexity from there and contain it in a separate project.
+It was written by one person, and still very new, documentation is horrible and the API is not clean yet.
+But I use it in a couple of other projects, this saves me a lot of time and issues!

-This project was mainly created for Greenshot, here is a subset of the code how Greenshot starts:
+Here is a subset of the code how Greenshot starts:

 ```
 // Configure your application